 This question gets asked time and time again (in one guise or another) in lifestyle forums.
-What are Dominants looking for?
-Is x, y or z a desirable trait in a submissive?
+What are Dominants looking for in a submissive?
+Is x, y, or z a desirable trait in a submissive?
 How can I make myself more desirable or appealing to a Dominant?
 Do dominant women like this, that or the other thing?
-Unfortunately, there is no one set of ideal submissive traits that can be emulated.
+Unfortunately, there is no one set of ideal submissive traits that one can emulate.
 Indeed, if you ask these questions of twenty different Dominas, you’ll get at least twenty different answers.
-Each Dominant has her own idea of what makes a perfect submissive or slave.
-Some like youth and physical fitness, others like maturity and experience, tall or short, eloquent or not-so-much, pain slut or light-weight, sissy or not, emotive or the strong/silent type… well, as you can imagine, that list goes on and on.
-The problem, as I see it, is that too many (prospective) submissives get bogged down in trivial matters when they should be focusing on simple truth and sincerity.
+Each Dominant has her idea of what makes a perfect submissive or slave.
+Some like youth and physical fitness, others like maturity and experience, tall or short, eloquent or not-so-much, pain slut or light-weight, sissy or not, emotive or the strong/silent type, well, as you can imagine, that list goes on and on.
+The problem, as I see it, is that too many (prospective) submissives get bogged down in trivial matters when they should be focusing on pure truth and sincerity.

 I see questions like “Will my tattoos be a turn-off for dominant women?” or “I’m only 5-foot-2, can I still get a Mistress?” posted on lifestyle forums regularly.
-The very nature of these questions suggests that dominant women are all of one monolithic mind and that these “cookie cutter” Mistresses are all in search of a mythical ideal submissive clone.
-Obviously, nothing could be farther from the truth.
-In response to all such questions, one vocal and eloquent Dominant started her own thread, essentially suggesting that any question starting with “Do dominant women like …” was a pointless one, since the answer will ALWAYS be “Yes”, for some, “no”, for others and “maybe” for still more
+The very nature of these questions suggests that dominant women are all of one monolithic mind and that these “cookie-cutter” Mistresses are all in search of a mythical ideal submissive clone.
+Nothing could be farther from the truth.
+In response to all such questions, one vocal and eloquent Dominant started her thread, suggesting that any question starting with “Do dominant women like …” was a pointless one, since the answer will ALWAYS be “Yes,” for some, “no,” for others and “maybe” for still more

 Having good manners and displaying common courtesy is also high on the list of desirable traits.
 One posting Mistress went so far as to state that good manners are an “aphrodisiac” for her.
 How much more of a ringing endorsement could you want?

 It never hurts to learn skills that might be of interest to a Dominant.
 Are you handy around the house or in the kitchen?
 It wouldn’t hurt to learn.
-Do you know how to give a massage, or at least a good foot-rub?
+Do you know how to give a massage, or at least a good foot rub?
 There are classes for that.
 How about learning to care for leather or latex garments?
 The internet is full of sites dedicated to this.
-You can see how these and other skills might be considered useful, but don’t claim a skill that you don’t have a fair command of.
+You can see how these and other skills might be considered useful, but don’t claim a skill that you don’t know well.

 One “skill set” to be careful about would be those things generally considered unique to the submissive/slave population.
 There are books, articles, and web sites dedicated to things like “protocols”, submissive behavior, slave positions and the like.
 While having a fundamental grasp of these concepts can be useful, I would caution you against committing any one set of instructions to heart.
-There is a very good chance that what a book teaches and what your eventual Mistress wants will be two different things.
+There is an excellent chance that what a book teaches and what your eventual Mistress wants will be two different things.

 So, getting back to the original question – What do dominant women want in a submissive?
-They want a submissive that is open and honest, genuine in his portrayal of himself and genuine in his desire to submit.
-They want good communication skills, obedience and a willingness to explore new possibilities.
-I’ve seen more than a few state that they want someone who recognizes that she is a person first and a Dominant second.
-It’s important that you be willing to learn, particularly from your mistakes.
-The things that make you a decent human being – like some selflessness, a sense of humor, good organizational skills, a decent personality, and not being too terribly full of yourself – will also help you attract a Dominant.
-A Dominant that sees this sort of a package will see someone that she can work with, and mold into her idea of a perfect submissive/slave.
+They want a submissive that is open and honest, genuine in his portrayal of himself, and genuine in his desire to submit.
+They want excellent communication skills, obedience, and a willingness to explore new possibilities.
+I’ve seen more than a few say that they want someone who recognizes that she is a person first and a Dominant second.
+You must be willing to learn, particularly from your mistakes.
+The things that make you a decent human being – like some selflessness, a sense of humor, excellent organizational skills, a decent personality, and not being too full of yourself – will also help you attract a Dominant.
+A Dominant that sees this sort of a package will see someone that she can work with and mold into her idea of a perfect submissive/slave.